-Stretching is the important link between the sedentary life and active life.
-It keeps the muscles supple, prepares the body for movement and helps make the daily transition from inactivity to vigorous activity without any undue strain.
-It is especially important for those involved in a specific sport or particular exercise, such as jogging or weight lifting.
+Stretching is the important link between a sedentary life and active life.
+It keeps the muscles supple, prepares the body for movement, and helps make the daily transition from inactivity to vigorous activity without any undue strain.
+It is especially important for those involved in a specific sport or particular exercises, such as jogging or weight lifting.

 The goal is to reduce the tension within the muscles and thereby increasing the range of movement at a joint or group of joints.
 Stretching lengthens muscles and tendons, making them more pliable.
-Joint mobility, flexibility and range of motion. are increased, which will in turn reduce the risk of injury.
-It is the muscles inability to stretch that leads to loss of flexibility rather than an actual shortening of the muscle fibres.
+Joint mobility, flexibility, and range of motion. are increased, which will, in turn, reduce the risk of injury.
+It is the muscle’s inability to stretch that leads to loss of flexibility rather than an actual shortening of the muscle fibers.

-Increased flexibility through stretching is created by increasing the relaxation capacity of the fibres, rather than making them permanently longer.
-In conclusion stretching and relaxing combinations improve and increase flexibility.
+Increased flexibility through stretching is created by increasing the relaxation capacity of the fibers, rather than making them permanently longer.
+In conclusion, stretching and relaxing combinations improve and increase flexibility.

 Advantages of stretching:

 - An increased range of movement at joints.

 - Reduced tension and increased relaxation in the muscles.

 - Increased circulation to the muscles.

 - Improved balance and co-ordination between muscle groups.

 - Improved technique and performance due to relaxation of the antagonistic muscles allowing the prime mover to maximise performance.